 With a fish roll from one of the numerous restaurants in their hands, people listen to the music that sounds on the concert stages.
 Each of the three seaside resorts has its own small concert pavilion.
 The smallest but oldest concert stage is in Bansin.
 Together with the old bathing wagons and the view of the sea, it has a very special charm.
 The wooden concert shell in Ahlbeck is almost as old.
 It is a small work of art of resort architecture.
 The Heringsdorf concert shell, on the other hand, impresses with its modern steel construction.

 Whether comedy, drama, cabaret or fairy tales – in the Chapeau Rouge, the bright red theater tent right on the Heringsdorfer Promenade, the curtain rises almost every day in summer and takes the audience into serious, cheerful, subtle and sometimes sharp-tongued fantasy worlds.
-In winter, the ice arena offers small and large balancing players fun on skates in the open air.
+In winter, this very place, as an ice arena, offers young and old balancing players fun on skates in the open air.

 May until October: